Pramod Narayan

 Pramod Narayan is a Kerala Congress (M) MLA from Kerala.
-He belongs to Ranni constituency in Kerala.
+He belonged to Ranni constituency in Kerala.
 He won the constituency election in 2021 by 1280 votes.
 He is an advocate by profession and a state secretary of Kerala Congress (M).

 Personal life

 His grandfather P. K. Balakrishna Pillai was a freedom fighter and an early member of the Communist Party of India.

 Career

 Pramod Narayan started his political career as a member of the Students' Federation of India.
 He was the Union General Secretary and a Senate Member of Kerala University and also the first state chairman of the Inter School Council.

-Narayan was the President of Bharanikkavu Grama Panchayat as the candidate of the Communist Party of India (Marxist).
+Narayan was the President of Bharanikkavu block Panchayat as the candidate of the Communist Party of India (Marxist).